CleverRaven/Cataclysm-DDA/data/mods/Aftershock/suit_operating_time.md

   },

 ```
-And whose active version provides no bonus except for cold protection.
+The active version provides no additional bonuses except for cold protection.

 Evaluating the performance time using the table above, the result should be: